deanebarker/contentful-webhook-server/README.md

 * Weighting/priority, in the event Handler X needs to execute before Handler Y
 * Consistent settings access, so that shareable handlers (plugins?) can be written more easily
 * Custom config for handler settings
+* More handler registration logic: execute handler by type, by ID, etc.
 * New example: SQL serialization
 * Allow asynchronous execution of handlers?
 * Consistent wrapping of data payload (I would rather not re-invent this wheel -- perhaps the Contentful .NET API already has this?)